Greenfish Marketing (trading as Greenfish Marketing) ABN/Company No: 12 622 134 025

 d) must be disclosed by law or court order.

-14.2 Each party agrees to use the other party’s Confidential Information solely for the purposes of this contract and not to disclose it to any third party, except to its personnel and subcontractors who need to know it and are bound by similar confidentiality obligations.
+15.2 Each party agrees to use the other party’s Confidential Information solely for the purposes of this contract and not to disclose it to any third party, except to its personnel and subcontractors who need to know it and are bound by similar confidentiality obligations.

-15.1 Each party must comply with applicable privacy laws, including the Privacy Act 1988 (Cth) and the Australian Privacy Principles, as well as any applicable data breach notification requirements.
+16.1 Each party must comply with applicable privacy laws, including the Privacy Act 1988 (Cth) and the Australian Privacy Principles, as well as any applicable data breach notification requirements.

-15.2 You are responsible for:
+16.2 You are responsible for:

 a) ensuring you have a lawful basis to collect and use personal information for marketing and analytics;

-b) providing accurate and up-to-date privacy notices and consent language on your websites and forms;
+b) providing accurate and up to date privacy notices and consent language on your websites and forms;

-c) honouring any unsubscribe or opt-out requests.
+c) honouring any unsubscribe or opt out requests.

-15.3 To the extent we handle personal information on your behalf, we will do so only to provide the Services and in accordance with your reasonable written instructions and applicable law.
+16.3 To the extent we handle personal information on your behalf, we will do so only to provide the Services and in accordance with your reasonable written instructions and applicable law.

-15.4 You must not share login credentials by insecure means.
+16.4 You must not share login credentials by insecure means.
 You are responsible for access controls within your own organisation.

-16.1 You are responsible for ensuring your marketing lists and activities comply with the Spam Act 2003 (Cth), the Privacy Act 1988 (Cth), the Competition and Consumer Act 2010 (Cth) (including the ACL) and any industry codes or platform policies that apply.
+17.1 You are responsible for ensuring your marketing lists and activities comply with the Spam Act 2003 (Cth), the Privacy Act 1988 (Cth), the Competition and Consumer Act 2010 (Cth) (including the ACL) and any industry codes or platform policies that apply.

-16.2 You warrant that:
+17.2 You warrant that:

 a) all email and SMS recipients have provided valid consent or another lawful basis for receiving marketing communications from you;